-Malaysia’s fusion of cosmopolitan capital Kuala Lumpur with the scenic islands and the jungles of Borneo combine to create a sense of great variety, akin to multiple countries in one, populated by a blend of Malays, Chinese, Indians and indigenous groups.
+Cosmopolitan capital Kuala Lumpur, scenic tropical islands and the jungles of Borneo combine to create a great sense of variety, akin to multiple countries in one, populated by a blend of Malays, Chinese, Indians and indigenous groups.

 The Datai Langkawi